trezzuri/erpnext-docs/docs/en/setting-up/sms-setting.md

 ![SMS Setting](/files/sms-settings1.png)

-## How to configure ERPNext with Voip.ms
+## How to configure SOMA with Voip.ms

 The first step is to login to voip.ms account.
 Then go **Main menu**, **SOAP and REST/JSON API**.